Can GitHub Issues Help in App Review Classifications?: Proposed Approach

 \subsubsection{Filtering the Issue Labels}

 In GitHub, developers assign labels to an issue based on various criteria, such as intentions (e.g., bug, enhancement), states (e.g., duplicate, invalid), development stages (e.g., implementation, design), app components or features (e.g., component: client, feature: history), priorities (e.g., low priority, high priority), etc. These labels are helpful in managing and organizing issues more efficiently.
 By default, GitHub provides seven labels: \emph{Bug}, \emph{Enhancement}, \emph{Documentation}, \emph{Duplicate}, \emph{Good First Issue}, \emph{Help Wanted}, \emph{Invalid}, \emph{Question}, and \emph{Wontfix}.
 Developers also have the option to create new labels for categorizing their issues, which we refer to as user-defined labels.
-There are no specific rules for defining these labels \cite{Izadi}.
+There are no specific rules for defining these labels~\cite{Izadi}.
 As a result, they can be heterogeneous and diverse.
 Different labels may represent a similar concept.
 For instance, labels like \emph{Type: Enhancement}, \emph{Enhancement/Feature}, \emph{Feature-Request} are used in many repositories to represent the same concept as the default label \emph{Enhancement}.
-Due to this variability, Izadi et al. \cite{Izadi} manually analyzed the issue labels according to their goals.

-In the previous phase, we collected 318K labeled issues, comprising 5,641 distinct labels.
-Fig. \ref{fig:TopLabels} displays the 20 most frequently occurring labels in our preliminary dataset.
+Due to this variability, Izadi et al.~\cite{Izadi} manually analyzed the issue labels according to their goals.
+In the previous phase, we collected 318K labeled issues, comprising 5,641 distinct labels. \figref{TopLabels} displays the 20 most frequently occurring labels in our preliminary dataset.
 Similar labels may vary in form (e.g., bug, Bug) or constituent words (e.g., enhancement, feature request).
 To address this, we first preprocess the labels to unify their forms and remove noisy characters.
 Then, we manually identify the semantically relevant labels aligned with our review intentions.

-\textbf{Syntactically Preprocessing the Labels: } As mentioned above, we first unify the syntactical form of the labels.
+\textbf{Syntactically Preprocessing the Labels:} As mentioned above, we first unify the syntactical form of the labels.
 To achieve this, we follow these steps: